Bayesian inference in high-dimensional models: High-dimensional regression

-For sparse regression, variable selection, which is the identification of non-zero coefficients, is extremely important, because that allows simpler interpretation and a better understanding of relations.
+In sparse regression, variable selection—the identification of non-zero coefficients—is essential because it enables simpler interpretation and a better understanding of relations.
 To address the issue, Castillo et al. \cite{csv15} developed a technique based on a distributional approximation under relatively low choices of the parameter $\lambda$, known as the small-$\lambda$ regime.
-This is similar to the normal approximation to the posterior distribution in the Bernstein-von Mises theorem, but the difference is that in this context, the approximating distribution is a mixture of sparse normal distributions over different dimensions.
+This is similar to the normal approximation to the posterior distribution in the Bernstein-von Mises theorem.
+Still, the difference is that in this context, the approximating distribution is a mixture of sparse normal distributions over different dimensions.
 Then the problem of variable selection can be transferred to that for the approximate posterior distribution, and it can be shown that no proper superset of the correct model can be selected with appreciable posterior probability.
 It is, however, possible to miss signals that are too small in magnitude.
 If all non-zero signals are assumed to be at least of the order $\sqrt{s_0\log p}/\|X\|$, then none of these signals can be missed, because missing any of them introduces an error of the magnitude of the contraction rate.
-Thus the selection consistency follows.
-Also, under this situation, distributional approximation reduces to a single normal component with sparsity exactly as in the true coefficient.
+Thus, the selection consistency follows.
+Also, in this situation, the distributional approximation reduces to a single normal component, with sparsity exactly as in the true coefficient.
 Ning et al. \cite{ning2018bayesian} considered a useful extension of the setting of Castillo et al. \cite{csv15} by letting each response variable $Y$ to be $d$-dimensional with $d$ also increasing to infinity (at a sub-polynomial growth with respect to $n$), and having completely unknown $d\times d$-covariance matrix $\Sigma$ and the regression has group-sparsity.
-They used a prior on $\Sigma$ using a Cholesky decomposition and used a hard-spike-and-slab prior with multivariate Laplace slab on the group of regression coefficients selected together.
-Applying the general theory of posterior contraction (Ghosal et al. \cite{ggv}) using exponentially consistent tests for separation based on the R\'eyni divergence, they obtained squared posterior contraction rate
+They used a prior on $\Sigma$ using a Cholesky decomposition and used a hard-spike-and-slab prior with a multivariate Laplace slab on the group of regression coefficients selected together.
+Applying the general theory of posterior contraction (Ghosal et al. \cite{ggv}) using exponentially consistent tests for separation based on the R\'enyi divergence, they obtained the squared posterior contraction rate